Course Content

 np.reshape()

-- this function changes the shape of an N-dimensional array in such a way that the total number of elements remains the same.np.transpose()
+- this function changes the shape of an N-dimensional array while maintaining the same total number of elements;np.transpose()

-- this function creates a new array, as follows: add arrays one after another, along the axis which is given by.np.resize()
+- this function creates a new array by appending arrays one after another along the specified axis;np.resize()

-- this function is designed to resize an array.
-It creates a copy of the original array with the specified size.
+- this function is used to resize an array, creating a copy of the original array with the specified size.

 Task